RCOSDP/weko/docs/developersguide/create-a-datamodel.rst

 Every record has a reference to the JSON Schema which validates it.
 In our example, the :code:`$schema` field will be the URL pointing to the JSON Schema.
-The *invenio-jsonschemas* module enables Invenio to serve JSON Schemas as static files.
+The *invenio-jsonschemas* module enables WEKO3 to serve JSON Schemas as static files.

 We will explain :ref:`in the next part<pid_minting>` why we added the